br0skiDev/YouTube-Converter-Mp3-and-Mp4/README.md

 ```

-Enter the YouTube video ID (.../watch?v=<span style="color:red;">m81tcJpM7ng</span>)
+Enter the YouTube video ID ( .../watch?v=m81tcJpM7ng -> "m81tcJpM7ng" ) and hit enter.

+![Alt-Text](github-files/Screenshot.png)

 The MP3 and MP4 files will be saved in the project directory in /output

-![Alt-Text](github-files/Screenshot.png)